NIRSpec MOS Operations - Confirmation Images

-An optional feature of the MOS spectroscopy mode is the ability to acquire confirmation images of science sources using the imaging mirror of NIRSpec.
-These images could be used to analyze the position of science sources through the open shutter "slitlets" (open columns of MSA shutters that form spectral slits).
+An optional feature of the MOS spectroscopy mode is the ability to acquire confirmation images of science sources in their respective slits using the imaging mirror of NIRSpec.
+These images could be used to analyze the position of science sources in the open shutter "slitlets" (open columns of MSA shutters that form spectral slits).
 However, because sources may not be perfectly centered, their flux can be truncated by slit losses.

 Confirmation images are planned in the NIRSpec multi-object spectroscopy template in the JWST Astronomers Proposal Tool Overview.
 This option should be selected after observations are created in the template by using the MSA Planning Tool (MPT).

-As of APT 2022.8, confirmation images are now possible when the NIRSpec MOS observation has attached parallels.
+Confirmation images are now possible when the NIRSpec MOS observation also has attached parallels.

 Words in bold are GUI menus/

 panels or data software packages;

 There are 3 available options for acquiring NIRSpec MOS confirmation images:

 No MOS confirmation images through the open/closed slitlet configurations are acquired at any point in the execution of science exposures.

 MOS confirmation images are acquired following the conclusion of the MSA target acquisition (MSATA) in a visit, and after the MOS open shutter pattern and science filter are configured.
 These images can provide verification of target positioning within the first science slitlet configuration used in a visit.
 TA executes only once during a visit, so this confirmation image will also be taken just once.

 MOS confirmation images are acquired immediately after configuration of MSA shutters into a new open/closed slitlet pattern, every time a new MSA slitlet configuration is used.